 How to Select Skis

 There are a ton of variables to consider when buying a pair of skis.
-Few things are worse than shelling out hundreds or even thousands of dollars on a pair of skis, only to find out your first day on them that they are not at all what you wanted.
-We’ve broken down ski buying into three key steps: 1) Physicals 2) Terrain 3) Ski characteristics
+Few things are worse than shelling out the big bucks on a pair of skis, only to find your first day on them that they aren't at all what you wanted.
+We’ve broken down ski purchase decision into three key steps: 1) Physicals 2) Terrain 3) Ski characteristics

 Height is a dominant factor when choosing the correct size of ski.
 Your ability to bend and leverage a ski in tight terrain is directly related to your height and weight.
 Often times heavier skiers can more deeply flex a ski, weight is also something to consider later on when you’re choosing ski characteristics.